sharyar1996/Technify_ECommerce_Store/README.md

   but that didn't delete the files saved on the server hence I switched to my custom recursive method.</li>

  <h3>Products</h3>
- <li>Users can browse and search for products based on their price,category,brand and many other criterias.(See the APIs for
+ <li>Users can browse and search for products based on their price,category,brand and many other criterias with pagination and sorting.(See the APIs for
  more details)</li>
  <li>A user can <b>RATE A PRODUCT</b> only if he has bought that product before from this store. </li>
  <li>A maximum of 4 images are allowed per product</li>